 The Robert F. Sharpe and Jane A. Sharpe Professor of Civic Renewal chair was established through a generous gift from the late Robert F. Sharpe, reinforcing the College's commitment to innovative teaching and research that integrate community and public service with academic study.
 The Sharpe Professorship is a three-year, rotating appointment for which all tenured and tenure-eligible faculty members may apply.
-The professorship term will start in Fall 2012.
+The professorship term will start in the Fall semester.

 The Sharpe Professor will be responsible for teaching two courses.
 These courses may be in the Sharpe Community Scholars Program or the Community Studies minor.
 A total of $38,000 is available to support the Professor, including: